alexanderwe/the-traveler/README.md

 # The Traveler

 The Traveler is a small npm package which wraps around the Destiny 2 API.
-It uses Promises for a modern workflow in your application
+It uses Promises for a modern workflow in your application.

 ## Getting Started